 CAC measures the amount of cash that a business has to burn to acquire new customers.
 It’s also an indication of how long it will take a company to regain that same amount of cash.
 Companies can analyze their CAC data and decide whether they should start boosting their sales and marketing efforts, or whether they should be cutting back.

 Another option is to look at methods of optimizing all the moving parts that play a role in customer acquisition.
 Increasing the efficiency of your CAC can get you paying customers faster, giving you a more steady cash flow, and improving your customer lifetime value.

 How to Increase CAC Efficiency

-When you’re thinking about optimizing the efficiency of your CAC, you need to take into account everything it took to acquire a new customer.
+When you’re thinking about optimizing the efficiency of your CAC, you need to take into account everything it takes to acquire a new customer.
 This might include the cost of:

 Nurturing leads that didn’t become customers